MicrosoftDocs/azure-docs/articles/log-analytics/log-analytics-network-performance-monitor.md

 To monitor a network link, you must install agents on both endpoints of that link.
 If you are unsure about the topology of your network, install the agents on servers with critical workloads between which you want to monitor the network performance.
 For example, if you want to monitor network connection between a Web server and a server running SQL, install an agent on both servers.
 Agents monitor network connectivity (links) between hosts  not the hosts themselves.

 **Service Endpoint Monitor:** Install OMS agent on each node from which you want to monitor the network connectivity to the service endpoint.
-For example, if you intend to monitor network connectivity to Office365 from your office site O1, O2, and O3, then install the OMS agent on at least one node each in O1, O2 and O3.
+For example, if you intend to monitor network connectivity to Office365 from your office site O1, O2, and O3, then install the OMS agent on at least one node each in O1, O2, and O3.

-**ExpressRoute Monitor:** Install at least one OMS agent in your Azure VNET and at least one agent in your on-premises subnetwork which is connected through the ExpressRoute Private Peering.
+**ExpressRoute Monitor:** Install at least one OMS agent in your Azure VNET and at least one agent in your on-premises subnetwork, which is connected through the ExpressRoute Private Peering.

 ### Configure OMS agents for monitoring